-This subtitle would repeal the subject to appropriations language from L22-0294, the "School Safety Act of 2018", L22-0303, the "Students in the Care of D.C.
-Coordinating Committee Act of 2018", and the Healthy Students Amendment Act of 2017.
+This subtitle would repeal the subject to appropriations language from L22-0294, the "School Safety Omnibus Amendment Act of 2018", L22-0303, the "Students in the Care of D.C.
+Coordinating Committee Act of 2018", and L22-240, the "Healthy Students Amendment Act of 2018".

-The Committee on Education, in conjunction with the Committees on Labor and Work Force Development, Judiciary, and Government Operations, recommends fully funding School Safety Act of 2018.
+The Committee on Education, in conjunction with the Committees on Labor and Work Force Development, Judiciary, and Government Operations, recommends fully funding D.C.
+Law L22-294, the "School Safety Omnibus Amendment Act of 2018."

-The Committee on Education, in conjunction with the Committee on Youth and Recreation, recommends fully funding the Students in the Care of DC Coordinating Committee Act of 2018.
+The Committee on Education, in conjunction with the Committee on Youth and Recreation, recommends fully funding D.C.
+Law L22-303, the "Students in the Care of D.C.
+Coordinating Committee Act of 2018."

-The Committee on Education, in conjunction with the Committee on Transportation and the Environment, recommends fully funding the Healthy Students Amendment Act of 2017.
+The Committee on Education, in conjunction with the Committee on Transportation and the Environment, recommends fully funding the "Healthy Students Amendment Act of 2017."

 Sec.
-XXXX.
+4301.
 States the short title.

 Sec.
-XXXX.
-Repeals the subject to appropriations language of the School Safety Act of 2018.
+4302.
+Repeals the subject to appropriations language of the School Safety Omnibus Amendment Act of 2018.

 Sec.
-XXXX.
-Repeals the subject to appropriations language of the Students in the Care of DC Coordinating Committee Act of 2018.
+4303.
+Repeals the subject to appropriations language of the L22-303, the Students in the Care of DC Coordinating Committee Act of 2018.

 Sec.
-XXXX.
+4304.
 Repeals the subject to appropriations language of the Healthy Students Amendment Act of 2017.

-The Office of the Chief Financial Officer estimates the cost of the School Safety Act of 2018 over the course of the four-year plan is \$635,846 at the Office of the State

-Superintendent for Education;\$3,506,198 at D.C.
-Public Schools; and \$3,023,569 at D.C. public charter schools.
+The Office of the Chief Financial Officer estimates the cost of the School Safety Act of 2018 for FY20, which would cover costs over the course of the four-year plan, is \$75,875 at the Office of the State Superintendent for Education, \$984,066 at D.C.
+Public Schools, and \$1,130,766 at D.C. public charter schools.
+The Committee has allocated these costs in the respective budget chapters: \$75,875 to the Office of the State Superintendent for Education; \$1,396,984 to D.C.
+Public Schools, and \$1,166,551 to at D.C. public charter schools.